 The Bryce Canyon night sky is a blanket of natural darkness, an on a moonless night it offers the best in stargazing; thousands of stars light up the sky and its magical to witness.
 Set-up a telescope and you might also get to see Venus and Jupiter shining bright.

-Because of it’s amazing celestial views Bryce Canyon National Park offers professional telescope tours, and a variety of stargazing and astronomy programs.
+Because of it’s amazing celestial views, the park offers professional telescope tours and a variety of Bryce Canyon stargazing and astronomy programs.
 If you’re fascinated with the stars above, you’re going to love this place.

 See Incredible Views from the Bryce Amphitheater